metaphors/TibetanPLMsFineTuning/README.md

 This repo is the fine-tuning part in the paper below.

 ***Pay Attention to the Robustness of Chinese Minority Language Models!
-Syllable-level Textual Adversarial Attack on Tibetan Script (Cao et al.)***
+Syllable-level Textual Adversarial Attack on Tibetan Script (Cao et al., ACL 2023 Workshop - TrustNLP)***

 ## Environment